adafruit/Adafruit-40-pin-TFT-Friend/README.md

 All code MIT License, please keep attribution to Adafruit Industries, Limor Fried

-See licence.txt for more information.
+See license.txt for more information.